https://defraenvironment.blog.gov.uk/2025/11/24/cop30-and-nature-a-moment-for-vision-and-scale/

 Posted by: , Posted on: - Categories: Climate change, Forestry, Nature, Wildlife

-COP30 was always going to be a landmark for nature, set against the backdrop of the Amazon river in Belém, the gateway to the world’s largest tropical forest.
-But beyond the ‘COP in the forest’ headlines, two things made this summit pivotal for those committed to protecting and restoring critical ecosystems.
+COP30 was always going to be a landmark COP for nature, set against the backdrop of the Amazon River in Belém, the gateway to the world’s largest tropical forest.
+But beyond the ‘COP in the forest’ headlines, two things made this summit important for those committed to protecting and restoring critical ecosystems.

 Brazil’s leadership and bold global coalitions